top of page

 The Somerset County Board of Education released a statement on April 14, 2026:

-The ACLU has decided to deceive the public by filing a bogus lawsuit and accused Somerset County Board of Education of not producing MPIA requested documents under the law.
+The ACLU has decided to deceive the public by filing a bogus lawsuit and accused the Somerset County Board of Education of not producing MPIA requested documents under the law.

 On August 11, 2025 ACLU requested hundreds of pages of documents in a letter to the Somerset Board of Education.
 The letter is filled with bizarre and bogus allegations as is their copy/paste Press Release today: